 Stockbrokers act as intermediaries between the stock exchanges where the shares are traded and the buyers and sellers.
 A stockholder can also short a stock.

 When a share dealing account is managed from a retirement or savings account it may be exempt from taxes on gains and losses from the sale of shares.

 Online trading is the only way to invest for most traders.
 Mobile trading allows you to trade on the go and still have access to your watchlist, alerts and sentiment indicators.
 This review provides traders at any level the information needed to determine which stockbrokers best align with your investment style and goals.
-If you are a beginner or active trader, go ahead and choose a low cost broker like eToro, DEGIRO or Ally Invest.
+If you are an active trader, go ahead and choose a low cost broker like DEGIRO or Ally Invest.
 Why pay high trading fees for research and technical tools you may never use?
 Keep in mind that you can find professional research for free or a low monthly fee on the Internet.
 If you do see yourself trading alongside the pros in the future, extensible platforms that allow you to upgrade like Zacks Trade and IG Group will meet your current and long-term investment objectives.
 If you want the reputation and reach in the global stock markets of the big brokers like Merrill Lynch, take a closer look at IG or IC Markets.

 Stockbrokers are licensed to buy and sell stocks traded on public stock exchanges.
 The stock exchanges make up the stock market.
 Brokers at the exchanges are called market makers because they create a trade market in stock by buying and selling the stock with brokers.
 These brokers then sell the stocks to investors.